georgik/esp32-spooky-maze-game/README.md

 ### Build for dekstop

 Control: keyboard
-- press arrows to move the character
+- press arrows or W,A,S,D to move the character
 - press Enter to teleport

 ```